nhoelterhoff/ucb-swim-widget/readme.md

 7. Press **"Add Widget"** and back on your home-screen press on the **newly added widget-space**.
 8. **Select the "UCB Swim Schedule" script** that you created in step 3.

 ✅ You are all set!
-Let me know any feedback or comments.

 ## 🧑‍💻 Credits